moshix/zlinux/README.md

 This is a collection of scripts, recipes and stratagems to obtain an Ubuntu 18.04 ISO image for the s390x architecture, and then install it on fresh DASD 3390 virtual disk under Hercules.

-You just execute the the installer by doing:
+You just execute the installer by doing:

 >sudo ./zlinux_install.bash